microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_90CU3.md

       Invoke-WebRequest -Uri $url -Method Post -Body $body -ContentType 'application/json' -CertificateThumbprint '<Thumbprint>'
       # User should update the name of backup policy [DailyAzureBackupPolicy being used here and other possible values accordinly].
     ```
-4. Wait for 1-2 mins and policy should get updated across all entities.
+3. Wait for 1-2 mins and policy should get updated across all entities.
-5. Periodic backups will start happening as per backup policy.
+4. Periodic backups will start happening as per backup policy and it can be confirmed by enumerating them.

 ## Key Announcements